noigroup logo

 Learning from the unexpected

-There are a few stories which I have collected over many years that have really influenced how I think about periods, their hormones and special substances.
+One of the things about working for some of the week at the Royal Children’s Hospital in Melbourne is that I get to see some pretty unusual problems.
+But it is these unusual problems that often teach us a whole lot of unexpected things.
+There are a few stories that I have collected over many years that have really influenced how I think about periods, their hormones and special substances.
 Also, along the way I have had a chance to do some research looking at the stories of many young women with period pain and been able to put all of that together.

 Even stranger things

 Then there are the young women who get seizures occurring in a pattern with their period cycle – and this also often begins to happen when their puberty hormones are just switching on, that is, before their first period.
-And then there are the young women who have anaphylaxis happening only when they have a period ( yes I did use the plural there – we have seen this several times), or the ones who get a blood nose – regularly, but only on the day before a period.
+And then there are the young women who have anaphylaxis happening only when they have a period (yes, I did use the plural there – we have seen this several times), or the ones who get a blood nose – regularly, but only on the day before a period.
 Fascinating stuff, isn’t it?

 Hormones and chemicals – potent substances